 Our Volunteer Ministries booklet is available to you online.
 Click on the link below.
 Inside you will find a full list of various service opportunities both at Second and with our ministry partners.

 Growing Place Library: we need people for 1-2 hours at a time (10am-12, 11am-1 or pm1-3) on Monday-Thursdays.
 Someone could come once a week or more often if they like.
 The work will include checking inventory, re-shelving books & changing the sticker labels on the side of books.

 Chancel Guild: If you love arrangement or creativity, this group arranges the beautiful flowers in the Sanctuary and all around the church weekly.
 Contact Kim Blankenship at or Eileen Wood at

 New Baby Ministry: Visit a new mother, deliver a baby bag and pray with her.
 Sponsored by our Children's Ministry of 2PC.
 Contact Dylan Franklin for details at

 Ministry Partners Volunteer Opportunities

-Ministry is growing and more schools are calling for UYL to impact the population of teen moms in our public schools.
+Ministry to young moms is growing and more schools are calling for UYL to impact the population of teen moms in our public schools.
 Through UYL ministry young moms are making some positive decisions that are healthy for them and their babies.
 Our job training program has allowed UYL to place 2 teen moms at Chick fil A on Union whose partnering with us in ministry to provide jobs.
 Contact Danita Calhoun at .
-These are our needs: